 In 2014, I presented a BBC TWO series, Shopgirls: The True Story of Life Behind the Counter tracing the history of Britain's shopworkers and consumer cultures from 1860 to the present.
 I talk about the series in this podcast.
 I've also enjoyed writing an accompanying book, Shopgirls, co-authored with Annabel Hobley.
 The project was part-funded by the ESRC and inspired by my 2012 series, Servants: The True Story of Life Below Stairs, a history of domestic servants from the mid-nineteenth to the mid-twentieth centuries.
 This podcast has more on Servants and explains its links to my book, Bad Girls in Britain in which I explore the part played by domestic service training in the reform of delinquent, destitute and neglected girls.

-This autumn I've been involved in a number of events to mark the 40th anniversary of the 1974 Working Women's Charter and to call for a new one for the 2015 UK election.
+I've recently been involved in a number of events to mark the 40th anniversary of the 1974 Working Women's Charter.
 My TEDx talk makes the case for this - namely that only 4 of the original 10 demands have been met in 40 years - and History & Policy hosts our new draft charter.

 I am on the executive committee of the Social History Society and an external examiner at the University of Lancaster and a member of the editorial boards of two journals: Cultural and Social History and Contemporary British History.
 I served as Dean of the Graduate School here at Essex from 2009-13.